How to Send and Receive Money in Nigeria

 - Online money transfer

 The person sending funds to your domiciliary account in Nigeria will require the following details from your domiciliary account to be able to send funds directly into your domiciliary account.
-Primary details required are:
+The primary details required are:

 - Your account name